Financial-Times/wordpress-article-mapper/README.markdown

 # Wordpress Article Transformer

 Wordpress Article Transformer is a Dropwizard application which responds to a request for a blogpost, obtains it from Wordpress
 and converts it into the canonical universal publishing json format.
-Currently only Alphaville blogposts are supported.

 ## Introduction
 This application picks up a message from the Kafka queue which contains a line of content.
 This content contains the uri